Back to Reference

 Source: Slack App Directory

-Dropbox seamlessly integrates with Slack and enhances your collaboration, helping you move projects forward faster.
-You can share Dropbox files directly to Slack channels or DMs.
+Dropbox integrates with Slack so you can share files directly to channels or DMs.

 Top features

-• Content preview: You can see a preview of the shared file directly in Slack and even access the latest version.
+• Content preview: Preview shared files in Slack and open the latest version.

 Best for

-Dropbox is suitable for sales, marketing, and HR teams in multiple industries, such as manufacturing, construction, and technology.
+Dropbox is suitable for sales, marketing, and HR teams in industries like manufacturing, construction, and technology.

 5. Box

-Box provides teams of all sizes with a secure place to communicate, share files, and collaborate, without jumping from app to app.
+Box provides teams of all sizes with a secure place to communicate, share files, and collaborate—without bouncing between apps.

 Source: Slack App Directory